urbit/urbit/pkg/hs/urbit-proto/baupla.md

 In dependent types, a type is a first class value in a way that is incompatible with it being usable directly as as mold function.
-Thus under mold reform, instead of being able to say (my-type the-value-i-want-to-mold), you must instead say, e.g. (!my-type the-value-i-want to mold), where ! "converts" a type into its mold function.
+Thus under mold reform, instead of being able to say `(my-type the-value-i-want-to-mold)`, you must instead say, e.g. `(!my-type the-value-i-want-to-mold)`, where `!` "converts" a type into its mold function.
 Now only types proper can be used in type position, not arbitrary functions.

 Bunt reform has two parts.
 In the first part, we permit you to take the bunt only of a proper type, rather than an arbitrary function.